 Older displays now use the cathode ray tube technology, it developed for televisions.
 The cathode is a charged electrode that emits an electron beam.
 A charged electrode (referred to as an anode).
-A cathode ray tube is a vacuum tube that has one or more electron guns. (cathodes) One end that emits a stream of electrons on the screen at the other end.
+A cathode-ray tube is a vacuum tube that has one or more electron guns. (cathodes) One end emits a stream of electrons on the screen at the other end.
 It covers the interior of the screen.

 A lattice of phosphorescent materials called phosphors.
 When the phosphors hit by electrons, they illuminate.
 Matches organized in groups of three called pixels.
 Each pixel has a point that emits one of three basic colors: red, green, and blue.
-The magnetic coil in the tube controls gives direction the electron flow.
+The magnetic coil in the tube controls gives direction to the electron flow.
 The control grid determines the color combination on the screen.
 The stream of electrons moves from left to right, top of the screen to build an image.

-LCD staging uses a layer of the liquid crystal material.
+LCD staging uses a layer of liquid crystal material.
 Sandwiched between two electrode grids.
 One arranged in columns and the other in rows.
 These grids surrounded by a layer of polarizing material made of plastic or glass.
 It aligns these polarizing layers to prevent light from passing.
 When the electrodes not activated.

 To produce an image, light passes through the first polarizing layer.
 As the light passes through the liquid crystal material.
 It changes the polarity to allow it to pass through the second polarizing layer.
 This idea by manipulating the electrode grid.
 The pixels composed of liquid crystal cells that change.
-Give direction of light passing through them in response to the electrode grid.
+Give the direction of light passing through them in response to the electrode grid.

 There are many features to consider when choosing a display.
 The most important.
-The screen size, resolution, point step, refresh rate and response time.
+The screen size, resolution, point step, refresh rate, and response time.
 The screen size refers to the diagonal length of the screen surface.
 Resolution is the number of pixels the display can displays, such as 640 × 480, which means 640 pixels and 480 pixels.
 The more pixels that displayed, the sharper the image.
 The distance between the points is the distance between the points, expressed in millimeters.
-Example, 25 mm.
+For example, 25 mm.
 Lesser the number, the genuine the image.
 The refresh rate of the CRT display or the response time of the LCD staging is the speed.
 Which the display builds the image.
 The faster the response time or refresh rate, the better the image.

 LCD display take up much less space and are lighter than CRT displays.
 Besides, LCD displays consume less power.
 They are more expensive.
 Although in the long run, they can compensate by reducing power usage.